hadigilan/secular_increase_in_cash/README.md

 # Relative importance

 Although describing the surge in cash has been the subject of many studies, a major gap remains in the literature regarding the relative importance of the potential drivers.
+In the following paper, we study for the first time the relative importance of a selective set of factors which are proposed to descibe the phenomenon.

+Sermpinis, Georgios and Tsoukas, Serafeim and Vagenas-Nanos, Evangelos and Movaghari, Hadi, Corporate Cash Policy and Double Machine Learning.
+Available at SSRN: https://ssrn.com/abstract=4390554 or http://dx.doi.org/10.2139/ssrn.4390554.

 # References